EddOliver/AggroFox/Sigfox Configuration/First Configuration/README.md

 # Next Step

-After having made the first configuration and tested the Sigfox module (in this case the Pycom), follow the following steps in the following link:
+After having made the first configuration and tested the Sigfox module (in this case the Pycom), follow the steps in the following link:

 Link: https://github.com/EddOliver/AggroFox/tree/master/Sigfox%20Configuration/Aggrofox%20Conf